Manufacturing Safety Alliance of BC

 Combustible Dust

 Combustible dust is a fine material that, when mixed with air and in the right concentration, has the ability to catch fire and explode.
-Many materials are combustible including grains, flour, sugar cornstarch, wood and metals.
+Many materials are combustible including grains, flour, sugar, cornstarch, wood, and metals.
 Even materials that do not burn in larger pieces (such as aluminum or iron), given the proper conditions, can ignite.

 Accurately identifying, assessing, and controlling combustible dust is an essential part of an occupational health and safety (OHS) program.
 If your environment includes risks for combustible dust, ensure that you have a plan in place to control those risks including: